csessig86/leaflet-maps-intro/readme.md

 This repo has two directories:

 - 01-base contains the base files you will need to get started.
 None of the mapping code has been written in this directory.
-- 02-markers and 02-geojson are the two final projects we are going to build.
+- 02-map is the final project we are going to build.

 ####2.
 Getting started
 Download this repo onto your computer and rename it if you want.
-Then open up the 01-base directory in a text editor.
+Then open up the 01-base directory you created in a text editor.
 We'll be adding our mapping code to the files in this directory.

 ####3.
+Base map

+####4.
 CSS

+####5.
+Add data

+####6.
+Add GeoJSON data